 With Covid-19 restrictions still in place, we are served bottled water only.
 As restrictions ease refreshments will become part of the service.

-The flight speeds us between the Great Dividing Range and the Coast.
-After 893 km, the island view sparkles as we come into land.
-We arrive on time at the newly refurbished Whitsunday Coast Airport and are greeted with a rainbow courtesy of the two fire engine water cannon salute.
+The flight heads inland towards the Great Dividing Range before making a line to the Coast.
+After 893 km, that unmistakable Whitsundays view sparkles as we come into land.
+We arrive on time at the newly refurbished Whitsunday Coast Airport and are greeted with a rainbow courtesy of a two fire engine water cannon salute.
 There is a round of applause and as we disembark a throng of waiting media welcome us to the heart of the reef.

 … the Destination